Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Evolving process of space after inflation

-From the two curves we see that the cosmos must undergo a period in which the cosmos expands with a deceleration in the past and present period in which the cosmos expands with an acceleration.
+From the two curves we see that the cosmos must undergo a period in which space expands with a deceleration in the past, and undergo the present period in which space expands with an acceleration.